PinkyRabbit/my-js-vim-cfg-v2/README.md

 * `:Gist -c u1y4o34o234134` - open gist
 * `:Gist -d` delete current opened gist

+## Navigation

+To work with the buffers fine enough to use Sex/Vex.
+But if we want to have full project view we should use more strong tool [NERDTree](https://github.com/preservim/nerdtree).
+It similar like file trees in other editors.
+Just open Vim in project root directory by commant `vim .`.
+Files tree can be easy hidden by `Ctrl-b`.

+You can set up any colors by file extensions.
+Just edit NERDTree config in `settings/.nerd.vim`.

 ## Marks

 For more fast navigation though file I use Mark plugin.
 It's totally easy to use it `\m` to mark any item and next you can search by mark number.
 You can read a plugin documentation [here](https://github.com/inkarkat/vim-mark)

+# Comments

+With a perfect plugin [vim-commentary](https://github.com/tpope/vim-commentary).
+Just `gc` to make a comment

 ## Temporary files